 IC Kevin A. Wheeler

 While conducting a critical analysis of the literature for this research paper, the cause and effects for Masons committing treason during the Civil War became more apparent.
-On the one hand there is evidence pointing to the cause or causes of why Freemasons would have helped one another during the Civil War, however when considering the specific acts of treason there is no sufficient evidence that suggests any of the persons involved that committed such acts.
-Therefore we know through research that in various wars there has been Masons who assisted one another on opposite sides of the battlefield.
-(Brickman, 2010) However, in my opinion there is a difference in rendering aid to an individual vs. assisting in someone’s escape, however at the time during the Civil War either act would have been considered treason.
+On the one hand, there is evidence pointing to the cause or causes of why Freemasons would have helped one another during the Civil War, however, when considering the specific acts of treason there is not sufficient evidence that suggests any of the persons involved that committed such acts.
+Therefore we know through research that in various wars there have been Masons who assisted one another on opposite sides of the battlefield.
+(Brickman, 2010) However, in my opinion, there is a difference in rendering aid to an individual vs. assisting in someone’s escape, however at the time during the Civil War either act would have been considered treason.
 (Zelchenko, ND.)

 My reaction to the results of this critical analysis is wow, and this state of euphoria is twofold.
-On the one hand it is because some of the treasonous acts that were committed are not considered such in today’s day and age.
-On the other hand allowing someone to escape prison or aiding in such escape is an egregious crime against the state, yet no one has ever been called to answer for such an act.
-Despite these acts the overwhelming assistance came from that of Masons assisting one another while tending to wounds or following being tortured in prison camps.
-Other assistance came by way of protecting Masonic Lodges from destruction, or assisting in keeps a lodge open and running by having members from the opposing side join the lodge, or conducting degree work for a brother from the opposing side.
+On the one hand, it is because some of the treasonous acts that were committed are not considered such in today’s day and age.
+On the other hand, allowing someone to escape prison or aiding in such escape is an egregious crime against the state, yet no one has ever been called to answer for such an act.
+Despite these acts, the overwhelming assistance came from that of Masons assisting one another while tending to wounds or following being tortured in prison camps.
+Other assistance came by way of protecting Masonic Lodges from destruction or assisting in keeping a lodge open and running by having members from the opposing side join the lodge, or conducting degree work for a brother from the opposing side.
 These acts are in no way shape or form treasonous in any way.